scPerturbationStudies/scPerturb-eval/README.md

 ## Data Availability

-Processed datasets can be added to the same folder.
-For each new dataset, a corresponding configuration file should be created and placed in the `./configs/data` folder.
+Processed single cell perturbation datasets can be added to the `datsets` folder.
+For each dataset, a corresponding configuration file should be created and placed in the `./configs/data` folder.

 ---